 I got hurt when I was in the service.
 That means I am service connected.

-No – you are not service connected until the VA adjudicates your formal claim and grants service connection.
+No – you are not “service connected” until the VA adjudicates your formal claim and grants service connection.
 It is a formal, legal process and we can assist you with it every step of the way.

 I was told I cannot file a claim for service connection because I have been out too long.